Israel Driving Guide

 Vehicular accidents in Israel have declined since the implementation of new traffic rules reform.
 According to the recent survey conducted in the years of 2007 up to 2017, an 11% decline in the tallied number of road accident cases was associated with the 31% decrease in light accidents.
 Correspondingly, the number of accidents has significantly dropped from 323 to 285 in the year 2018.
 These results were seen to be an entailing effect of the government’s persistent efforts to reconstruct the country’s main roadworks and to enforce stricter traffic rules.

 There are many types of vehicles you’ll see on the roads of Israel but the common brands are Toyota, Hyundai, and Kia.
 Most vehicles vary from SUVs, Sedans, and vans depending on the purpose of the vehicle.
+You can also find taxi cabs in the country.
 Israel has many paved roads so expect that you’ll see some luxury cars during your trip here.

 Toll roads are usually paid in Israel by automatically identifying a photocopied license plate or a wireless installation on the windshield of your car.
 This basically indicates that the payment is made through a wireless transaction settled by the individual car rental company.
 Because of this reason, you are required to present your credit card information to the individual car rental agency before your travels.